juliencrn/usehooks-ts/content/pages/about.md

 ---
 templateKey: page
 title: About useHooks.ts
-path: "/about"
+path: '/about'
-excerpt: "What is useHook.ts ?"
+excerpt: 'What is useHook.ts ?'
 ---

 ### Introduction